charl11e/books-website/README.md

 - ESLint has been run using provided rules and any issues have been rectified
 - .git file is attached to assignment, but I have also attached photos of my git history
 - All references for code/images not included in the lecture material are listed below

+# Execution Instructions:
+- Open index.html with a live server
+- Ensure that your browser allows sessionstorage/localstorage (needed to allow search feature to work/for editing the dataset)

+# Background:
+When making this project, I wanted to use the dataset to make it more like a database, where a user can easily browse/search for certain books based on the criteria provided in the dataset.
+This means that everthing has been designed to be user-focused, and easy to use.

 # Code References:
 Bootstrap Team (2023a) Bootstrap Download.
 Available at: https://getbootstrap.com/docs/5.3/getting-started/download/ (Accessed: 7th November 2023)